HOME PAGE

 Arjuna, having come to know Krishna as the unmanifest, the manifest, the Supreme, the sustainer, the controller, and the protector of His devotees, would like to see Him in his divine form.
 Arjuna knows Him as the Self.

-11.4: If you think that by me it can be seen O Lord, then you show me Your imperishable Self, O Lord of Yogis.
+11.4: If you think that by me it can be seen O Lord, then you show me Your (imperishable) Self completely, O Lord of Yoga

 11.5: Sri Bhagavan said: O Partha, see My forms by the hundreds, also by the thousands: divine, many kinds, many colors and forms too.